fancyzero/fancyzero.github.io/index.md

 #### Project: Gunjack
 *Principal Technical Artist/Programmer*
 **Responsibility:**
-* Providing tech support for team, figure out solutions
+* Providing tech support for the team, figure out solutions
-* Setup art tools and work flow
+* Setup art tools and workflow
 * Making tools
 * Performance optimization/ Profiling
 * Help artist to using UE4
-* Using and get familiar with WWise as audio solution for project
+* Using and get familiar with WWise as an audio solution for project
-* Learning stuff that I insrested.
+* Learning stuff that I interested.

 ### 2007.5 - 2014.9, Playcool (Alternate: Icee)
 #### Project: N/A